Driim/WinEncFS/README.md

-# encfs4win - Windows port of EncFS
+# WinEncFS - Windows port of EncFS

 ## About